sevifives/grit/README.md

 * Allow the user to make the normal git choices

 ## Getting started:
-Clone the repo and put the executable in your PATH
+Clone the repository and put the executable in your PATH
 ```
 git clone https://github.com/mlintern/grit.git ~/.grit
 ln -s ~/.grit/grit.rb /usr/local/bin/grit